isc-projects/kea/doc/guide/admin.rst

 -----

-MySQL is able to store leases, host reservations, options defined on a per-host basis and a subset of the server configuration parameters (serving as a configuration backend).
+MySQL is able to store leases, host reservations, options defined on a per-host basis, and a subset of the server configuration parameters (serving as a configuration backend).
 This section can be safely ignored if you choose to store the data in other backends.